notnullxyz/nextcloud-litengard/README.md

 - Nightly (or more often) rsync backups of /opt/xyz for protection of cloud storage data
 - Happiness

+Large Uploads Hanging? (uncaught HTTP 413 causes this)

+If you notice that uploads larger than 1M is not working, then assume that the proxy client max body size is set to the default 1M.
+This can be remedied by modifying `/etc/nginx/nginx.conf` in the proxy container:
+- docker exec -it nextcloud-proxy bash
+- vi /etc/nginx/nginx.conf
+- add `client_max_body_size 0;` inside the http {}
+- exit the container, and restart it `docker restart nextcloud-proxy`

 Thanks to Hannes van der Westhuyzen for his DevOps magic and Docker knowledge from the warfront.

 22/11/2018: Added namshi's smtp container.
 Set up your nextcloud to send mail through server address `mailerthing` on port 25